 Unfortunately, those are peak dates for tying the knot.
 But the astrological movements were so dire, Miller insisted, that if your wedding was scheduled to take place during either retrograde, it would be better to get legally married at City Hall beforehand, during a “safer” astrological window.
 “You’re not going to tell your mother, you’re not going to tell your friends, and you’re going to celebrate it on the big day, the day you walk down the aisle,” Miller advised.

 Naturally, people who planned to get married during those time periods felt like Miller’s statements were a little insensitive, to say the least.
 “I think that this is deeply unkind,” one Refinery29 commenter wrote.
 “Most people don't plan their weddings around astrology, and even if they think it is nonsense, being told that your relationship is doomed at what is often a stressful time (dealing with families, etc.) is just not helpful.”

-Of course, back when Miller (who once incorrectly projected that Trump wouldn’t “make it” to the 2016 election) made her prediction, it was a totally different time.
+Of course, back when Miller (who once incorrectly projected that Trump wouldn’t “make it” to the 2016 election) made her prediction, it was a totally different time in America.
 The coronavirus had already begun to spread around the globe, but we didn’t yet know how bad things would get.
 It advanced across the world so quickly, and caused such a large number of fatalities, that everything was put on hold.
 School graduations.
 The 2020 Olympic Games.
 Presidential primaries.
 And — yes — weddings.

 Many people who planned to get married this year are delaying their nuptials until their loved ones can gather again.
 This was a difficult, heartbreaking decision for couples who had been looking forward to saying “I do.”
 But according to Miller, these folks may have dodged a bullet.